Gardening humour – a motor mower fitted with sat nav

 Cartoon showing coins dropping into a piggy bank

-A cartoon or illustration about ethics, ethical consumers, morals, ethical savings, finance, money, economy, economics
+An illustration about ethics, ethical consumers, morals, ethical savings, finance, money, economy, economics

 For a colour version of this cartoon click here: